MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADApplication.md

 ```

 ### -ReplyUrls
-New reply urls for the application.
+Specifies the new reply URLs for the application.

 ```yaml
 Type: String[]